Recursive Learning Without Collapse: A Weighting-Based Stabilization Framework: Weighted Recursive Training

 where $h$ is a non-negative functions wtih finite expectation. \end{itemize} \end{assumption}

 Assumption \ref{Ass:ALL} summarizes a set of mild regularity conditions for the class of models in (\ref{GLM}) required for our theoretical analysis.
 These conditions are relatively weak and are imposed primarily to ensure basic smoothness properties and distributional regularity of the covariates.
 They are satisfied by a broad range of commonly used models, including the examples introduced above.
-For each example, we provide a detailed verification of Assumptions~\ref{Ass:Moment}--\ref{Ass:ALL} in the supplementary material.
+For each example, we provide a detailed verification of Assumptions~\ref{Ass:Moment}--\ref{Ass:ALL} in the supplementary file.
 We emphasize that the purpose of formulating these assumptions is not to restrict the applicability of our framework, but rather to facilitate a transparent asymptotic analysis.
 In particular, these conditions are sufficiently general to encompass many classical settings while also laying the foundation for extending our results to more complex learning problems.

-To assess the estimation accuracy of $\widehat{\bm{\theta}}_t(w,k)$ for $\bm{\theta}^\star$, we define the following scaled estimation error for $t \geq 1$:
+To assess the estimation accuracy of $\widehat{\bm{\theta}}_t(w,n,m)$ for $\bm{\theta}^\star$, we define the following scaled estimation error for $t \geq 1$:

-As mentioned earlier, deriving a closed-form expression for $\widehat{\bm{\theta}}_t(w,k)$ is challenging.
+As mentioned earlier, deriving a closed-form expression for $\widehat{\bm{\theta}}_t(w,n,m)$ is challenging.
 Therefore, we focus on analyzing its asymptotic behavior while keeping $k$ fixed.
-The scaling constant $n + m$ represents the total number of real and synthetic samples used in each training step.
-The asymptotic results further enable us to approximate the corresponding quantities in the finite-sample setting.
+The scaling constant $n$ represents the number of real samples used in each training step.

 \begin{theorem} For any $T_0 \in \mathbb{Z}$, under Assumptions \ref{Ass:Moment} and \ref{Ass:ALL}, the following holds for all $t \in [T_0]$

 where $\overline{\mathrm{Err}}\left(\widehat{\bm{\theta}}_{0}(w,k)\right)=\textnormal{tr}(\bm{\Sigma}_0^{-1})$ and $\bm{\Sigma}_0 = \mathbb{E}_{\bm{X}\sim \mathbb{P}_{\bm{X}}}\left[\bm{X}^\top \nabla^2 A(\bm{X}\bm{\theta}^\star) \bm{X}\right]$.
 For this sequence, we can derive that